jabbate19/vote-6weeks/README.md

 - [x] Show options that got no votes
 - [ ] Allow results to be hidden until a vote is closed
 - [ ] Don't let the user fuck it up
+- [ ] Show eboard polls with a higher priority